l-white/prompt-game/README.md

 This structured approach to **prompt engineering** allowed me to build the game **iteratively**, improving and refining it based on AI-generated responses.

+To show the iterations, I have kept all versions of the game. choose-evel-with-gui.py is the current final version of the game.

 ---

 ## **💻 Installation & Running the Game**